80+ Verified Digital Marketing Statistics & Trends You Should Know (2022)

 A smartphone today is no longer just a mode of communication.
 It’s way more than that.
 Playing games, shopping online, watching movies, planning your travel – it has actually become a one-stop solution for everything.

 According to a report by Statista in 2015, the estimated mobile users in 2020 were projected to be 2.87 billion.
-But when a similar survey was done in 2019 by the same organization, it was found that the total number of mobile users has already surpassed 3 billion.
+But when a similar survey was done in 2019 by the same organization, they found that the total number of mobile users has already surpassed 3 billion.

 According to a report published in Forbes, users spend 3.3 hours of their time on the phone every day.

-Of the 3 billion mobile users, 62% use it to access the internet to gain instant access to different information right on the fingertips.
-Considering the user experience, speed and amazing features that mobile apps offer, many users prefer using mobile apps over mobile sites.
+Of the 3 billion mobile users, 62% use it to access the internet to gain instant access to different information right at their fingertips.
+Considering the user experience, speed, and amazing features that mobile apps offer, many users prefer mobile apps over mobile sites.

-In 2018 alone, 194 billion apps were downloaded.
+In 2018 alone, people downloaded 194 billion apps.
 Most of these apps were for gaming purposes.
 But a big share of this number went to shopping apps too.

-According to a report on JMango, after news apps retail and eCommerce apps are the most launched apps as compared to other business applications.
+According to a report on JMango, after news apps, retail and eCommerce apps are the most launched apps compared to other business applications.

 When purchasing with smartphones, 51% of US-based users prefer mobile apps over mobile sites.

-It’s noteworthy that users view 4.2x more products per session within apps, as compared to mobile sites.
+It’s noteworthy that users view 4.2x more products per session within apps than mobile sites.
 Apps also encourage more purchases with 3x higher conversion rates as compared to mobile sites.

 By 2021, mobile devices will turn out to be the main driver of digital retail.